distillpub/post--multimodal/src/paper.md

 A Guided Tour of Neuron Families
 </h2>

 What features exist in CLIP models?
-In this section, we examine neurons found in the final convolutional layer of the image stream across four models.
+In this section, we examine neurons found in the final convolutional layer of the image side across four models.
 Each consists of thousands of neurons, so for our preliminary analysis we looked at feature visualizations, the dataset examples that most activated the neuron, and the English words which most activated the neuron when rastered as images.
 This revealed an incredible diversity of features:

 <Todo to="Nick" value={5}>Chris deleted the ‘most neurons are interpretable’ comment.
 Talk to Chris about evidence that would convince him to add it back in. (eg. try to categorize the top 100 neurons).</Todo>